wp-plugins/zemanta/readme.txt

 Tested up to: 3.4
 Stable Tag: 1.2.1

-Zemanta finds related posts, related images and tags while you write your post.
+Zemanta finds related posts, related images and related tags while you write your post.
 Pick related posts with a single click!

 == Description ==